 2. Experiential Marketing Dublin Could Work With: TNT’s “Push To Add Drama.”

-IKEA’s “I Wanna Have A Sleepover In IKEA.”
+IKEA’s “I Want To Have A Sleepover In IKEA.”

-Starting from a Facebook fan group page of the same name, the “I Wanna Have A Sleepover In IKEA” idea saw it’s rollout in the company’s Essex store.
+Starting from a Facebook fan group page of the same name, the “I Want To Have A Sleepover In IKEA” idea saw it’s rollout in the company’s Essex store.
 Basically living out the awesome fantasy of spending overnight in an IKEA.
-Yep; because thats a thing.
-Hosting a competition to whittle the 100,000 membership of the group down to a lucky 100, IKEA then helped the lucky few to pick out their mattress.
-A brilliant activation, as it showed that IKEA listened to it’s customers.
+Yep; because that’s a thing.
+Hosting a competition to whittle the 100,000 members of the group down to a lucky 100, IKEA then helped the lucky few to pick out their mattress.
+A brilliant activation, as it showed that IKEA listened to its customers.
 Even for something as simple and easy to pull off as a sleepover; it engenders warm, positive vibes towards the brand.

 Just a few examples for y’all…